mesosphere-backup/dcos-docker/README.md

 Use a Google, Github, Microsoft email account to authenticate.

-### Enterprise DC/OS Login
+### DC/OS Enterprise Login

-Enterprise DC/OS uses built-in identity and access management (IAM), instead of OAuth.
+DC/OS Enterprise uses built-in identity and access management (IAM), instead of OAuth.

 For dcos-docker, the superuser account is pre-configured:

 - Username: `admin`
 - Password: `admin`

+## DC/OS Enterprise License

+DC/OS Enterprise 1.11 and later require a license key to install and operate.

+By default, `./configure` looks for the license key at `license.txt` in the root of the repo.

+To use a different license file, run `./configure` and specify the absolute file path to the installer when prompted.

+Alternatively, once `make_config.mk` has been created (manually or by running `./configure`), a different license (file contents, not path) can be specified by setting `LICENSE_KEY` in `make_config.mk` or by passing a make variable on command execution (ex: `make LICENSE_KEY=<LICENSE-STRING>`).

+Ask your sales representative for a license file, if you don't already have one.

 ## Network Routing